pic

 3.0

-The resulting function of the function composition can be broadcasted.
-The notation for implementing this is easier to understand by thinking of compositions as a new function \(h:=f\circ g\).
-This entails that \(h\left(x\right):=\left(f\circ g\right)\left(x\right)\) and therefore \(h\left(x\right):=\left(f\circ g\right)\left(x\right)=f\left[g\left(x\right)\right]\).
-Considering this, broadcasting h would require h.(x), which is equivalent to (f ∘ g).(x) or ∘(f,g).(x).
+Importantly, the resulting function from function composition can be broadcasted.
+To understand this notation more clearly, you should think of compositions as defining a new function: \(h:=f\circ g\).
+This entails that \(h\left(x\right):=\left(f\circ g\right)\left(x\right)\), and therefore \(h\left(x\right):=\left(f\circ g\right)\left(x\right)=f\left[g\left(x\right)\right]\).
+Given this, broadcasting h requires h.(x), which is equivalent to (f ∘ g).(x) or ∘(f,g).(x).

 x = [1, 2, 3]